bioinfo-pf-curie/geniac/docs/conda.rst

 The `conda documentation <https://docs.conda.io/projects/conda/en/master/user-guide/tasks/manage-environments.html>`_ says that: *Activating environments is essential to making the software in the environments work well.
 Activation entails two primary functions: adding entries to PATH for the environment and running any activation scripts that the environment may contain.
 These activation scripts are how packages can set arbitrary environment variables that may be necessary for their operation*.
 Therefore, it is important to launch the command ``conda activate myTool_env``.

 This section describes how to activate a conda environment inside a container.
-First somes basics about shells are details to better understand how to write the docker and singularity recipes.
+First some basics about shells are details to better understand how to write the docker and singularity recipes.

 Properties of shells